 “Blame it on the name.
 Blodwyn Pig.
-It made it a little too easy to look the other way back in the day.
-In fact, it was decades after the fact that I even heard it was the band Mick Abrahams formed when he split from Jethro Tull after only one album.
-And it’s all there really, the same sort of jazz, blues, rock, pop (but mostly blues) that the early Tull was delivering.
+It made it a little too easy to just look the other way.
+In fact, it was decades after the fact that I even realized it was the band Mick Abrahams formed when he split from Jethro Tull (after only one album).
+And it’s all there really, the same smart sort of jazz, blues, rock (but mostly blues) that the early Tull was delivering.
 And it was good.
 Hell, See My Way’s a genuine treasure.
 How did we all miss that one?
 Must’ve been the name.
 Blodwyn Pig is not a good name for a great band.”
 (Philip Random)

 1983’s Dazzle Ships was the last Orchestral Manoeuvres in the Dark album that felt necessary.
 Smart pop that wasn’t afraid to get experimental, and it worked (for the most part anyway – it actually rated as a commercial disaster at the time).
 “Radio Waves stood out because I was just getting started on my own radio adventures at the time.
 From the transmitter to the receiver.
 Sounds simple until you get profoundly high and suddenly you realize, it’s not just the machines that are transmitting and receiving, it’s human beings, human hearts, human souls.
 It’s all one big cosmic pop extravaganza, and you can dance to it.”
 (Philip Random)

-In their early days, Pop Will Eat Itself presented as mostly just dumbshit grebos, getting wasted, kerranging away in the garage with guitars and beatbox.
-And yet, the future genius was already, as evident, hiding in plain sight as near as a cover of an obscure Shriekback groover turned sideways and rocked up into two-and-a-half minutes of full-on psychedelic revelation.
+In their early days, Pop Will Eat Itself presented as dumbshit grebos, getting wasted, kerranging away in the garage with guitars and beatbox.
+And yet, their future genius was already hiding in plain in the guise of a cover of an obscure Shriekback groover turned sideways and rocked up into two-and-a-half minutes of full-on psychedelic revelation.
 Because it is true, everything that rises does converge … if you’re high enough.

 “The The (aka Matt Johnson) being the last word in ‘The’ bands, Infected being their second (or perhaps third) album, and though not as overwhelmingly soulful and melodic and relevant as its predecessor, Soul Mining, it was still pretty darned strong.
 Sweet Bird of Truth was the lead off single, and sweet it wasn’t, because it was 1986, and if you were reading the papers, it was pretty clear we were all gonna die, and soon, what with the arms race out of control, Ronald Reagan slipping into dementia, the Doomsday Clock ticking closer and closer to midnight.
 And if that wasn’t keeping you up at night, there were all those angry folks in the Middle East and beyond seen often on TV, jamming city streets, shaking their fists, Death To The Infidels and all that, and we deserved it.
 Sweet Bird of Truth captured all of this rather nicely.”